Organize training runs with MLflow experiments

 When you delete a notebook experiment, the notebook is also deleted.

-To change permissions for an experiment from the experiment page, click Share.
+To change permissions for an experiment from the experiment details page, click Permissions.

-You can change permissions for an experiment that you own from the experiments page.
-Click in the Actions column and select Permission.
+You can change permissions for an experiment that you own from the Experiments page.
+Click the kebab menu in the rightmost column and then click Permissions.

 For information on experiment permission levels, see MLflow experiment ACLs.